 The first part of the lesson revises previously known exponents and focuses on the potential need for “face-saving”.
-This type of lesson, where students are simply extending their communicative range, is ideal for what is known as the “deep-end” approach.
-In this approach students complete a communicative task using any language they can, and this is then followed by a focus on how they might have improved their performance, including by incorporating new language.
+This type of lesson, where students are simply extending their communicative range, is ideal for what is known as the Test-teach-Test approach.
+In this approach students complete a task using any language they can, and this is then followed by a focus on how they might have improved their performance, including by incorporating new language.

 2) Full class follow up : the Teacher asks various pairs to enact the situations in front of the class.
 What they say is written up on the board, grammatical and lexical corrections are made if necessary but no attention is paid to intonation or discourse structure.

-3) Full class : The students listen to a taped version (2) of the first situation (asking for a favour) and compare it with their own.
+3) Full class : The students listen to a recorded version (2) of the first situation (asking for a favour) and compare it with their own.
 The teacher points out and does repetition practice of the pre-sequence, the exponent used (Do you think you could…), and the intonation, explaining why they are necessary and the possible effect of the students’ own versions.

 4) PW : The students then repeat situation 2, attempting to build into it the features just focused.
-Again, one pair enacts the situation in full class follow-up before the students compare what they said with what was on the tape.
+Again, one pair enacts the situation in full class follow-up before the students compare what they said with what was on the recording.

 5) Full class : The teacher then draws attention to the next situation (asking for a service) and asks students if they want to modify their initial version and why/why not.
-The taped version is used to confirm that this time the more direct approach is appropriate.
+The recorded version is used to confirm that this time the more direct approach is appropriate.

 6) PW : The students then repeat situations 4 (a service) and 5 (a favour), deciding for themselves how direct they should be.

-7) Full class : This is then compared as before with the taped version.
+7) Full class : This is then compared as before with the recorded version.
 The request exponent in situation 5 is Would you mind + Ving.
 The teacher writes up and explains the structure (3).

 a) Situations :